ZackWilde27/Z3dPy/README.md

 FAQ can be found at the bottom

 # Installation Guide

+My library does not handle the display itself or inputs, so first you'll need something like Pygame.
+Although <a href="https://github.com/ZackWilde27/Z3dPy/wiki/Drawing-Triangles">it doesn't have to be Pygame</a>

 Download the latest release and extract the zip folder to the same folder as your script, then import it with:
 ```python